-Dr. He Dazhi (何大治) ("Dr. He"), aged 45, is an independent non-executive Director.
-He is primarily responsible for participating in meetings of the Board to bring an independent judgment to bear on issues of strategy, performance, accountability, resources, key appointments and standards of conduct and transactions which are material to our Group as and when required.
+Dr. He Dazhi (何大治) ("Dr. He"), aged 46, was an independent non-executive Director.
+He was primarily responsible for participating in meetings of the Board to bring an independent judgment to bear on issues of strategy, performance, accountability, resources, key appointments and standards of conduct and transactions which are material to our Group as and when required.
+He resigned as an independent non-executive Director with effect from 3 July 2023.

-He has over 23 years of research experience in intelligent network and communications engineering.
+He had over 24 years of research experience in intelligent network and communications engineering.
 Dr. He graduated with a Bachelor's degree in Information Engineering from the Department of Electrical Engineering, Tongji University in July 1999.
 He obtained a doctorate degree in Communication and Information Systems from Shanghai Jiao Tong University in June 2009.
 Dr. He was a chip algorithm manager of Chip Development Department in Shanghai High Definition Digital Technology Industry Corporation (HDIC) from April 2010.
 He was an associate researcher in the School of Electronic Information and Electrical Engineering of Shanghai Jiao Tong University from January 2008 to December 2020.
 He is currently an expert of the Science and Technology Expert Database of the National Radio and Television Administration.